 They are basically ‘in-the-moment-sanity savers’.

-In other words, nothing fancy, and not too expensive.
+In other words, nothing don’t buy anything fancy or expensive.

 I made 18 bags for each of our 3 children.
 9 bags for the way to our destination, and 9 bags for the return trip home.